steviecurran/bin-data/README.md

 # Bin data and plot

-Will bin the data either by equally spaced bins or by an equal number of datapoints in each bin (quantile binning).
+Will bin data either in equally spaced bins or by an equal number of datapoints in each bin (quantile binning).

 ![](https://raw.githubusercontent.com/steviecurran/bin-data/refs/heads/main/Q-TOssd_uv_bot%3D14.80-bin%3DQ_SE.png)